ryan-berger/total-viewsheds/README.md

             [default: all]

             Possible values:
             - all:             Calculate everything
             - total-surfaces:  Compute the total visible surfaves for each computable DEM point and output as a heatmap
-            - longest-line-of-sight: Find the longest line of sight for each computable point and output as a `GeoTiff`
             - viewsheds:       Compute all the ring sectors saving them to disk so that they can be used to later reconstruct viewsheds

     -h, --help
             Print help (see a summary with '-h')